binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 There is a specific [file loading order](https://github.com/lorenwest/node-config/wiki/Configuration-Files) which you specify by file naming convention, which provides a lot of flexibility and which caters for:

-* Having multiple instances of the same application running on the same machine.
+* Having multiple instances of the same application running on the same machine
 * The use of short and full host names to mitigate machine naming collisions
 * The type of deployment.
 This can be anything you set the `$NODE_ENV` environment variable to for example: `development`, `production`, `staging`, `whatever`.
 * Using and creating config files which stay out of source control.
 These config files have a prefix of `local`.
 These files are to be managed by external configuration management tools, build scripts, etc. Thus providing even more flexibility about where your sensitive configuration values come from.